revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 - Last_Name and var are the only valid identifiers from the above list.
 - student@id is not a valid identifier because it has a special character "@" in it.
 - 4_id is not a valid identifier because the identifier should not start with a digit.
-- for is invaild because it is a reserved word in python.
+- for is invalid because it is a reserved word in python.

 </details>

 ---

-205.Consider your manager giving the following piece of code.
+205. Consider your manager giving the following piece of code.

 ```python
 list1 = [4, 2, 7, 3, 8, 9, 1]